iamtomnotjerry/smartresources/README.md

 1. Open your terminal or command prompt.

-2. Use the following command to clone the ProjectName repository:
+2. Use the following command to clone the smartresources repository:

 ```bash
 git clone https://github.com/iamtomnotjerry/smartresources.git